 Analytical placement is a different approach, where the problem is described as a system of equations.
 By solving this system of equations, the optimal position for every element can be derived.
 However, solving such large equation systems takes much time.
-Therefore, Vansteenkiste et al. [8] have introduced a method to approximate the solution of the equation system by the steepest gradient descent.
+Therefore, Vansteenkiste et al. [9] have introduced a method to approximate the solution of the equation system by the steepest gradient descent.
 This approach is shown to be two times faster than a conventional analytical placement on average, without any penalties in quality.

 In this work, a simplified implementation of the steepest gradient descent placement is described and benchmarked extensively.
 It is not compared to other analytical placement methods.
-Instead, the established implementation of the simulated annealing approach of the Versatile Place and Route (VPR) tool [9] for FPGAs is used as reference.
+Instead, the established implementation of the simulated annealing approach of the Versatile Place and Route (VPR) tool [10] for FPGAs is used as reference.

 In Section II, the problem of netlist placement for FPGAs is introduced and the principle of netlist placement with a gradient descent is described.
 In Section III, the proposed algorithm is described including some details of its implementation.
 In Section IV, the results of the proposed algorithm are presented.
-As representation for real world applications, a set of twenty Microelectronics Center of North Carolina (MCNC) benchmarks [10] is used.
+As representation for real world applications, a set of twenty Microelectronics Center of North Carolina (MCNC) benchmarks [11] is used.
+Based on these benchmarks, the bounding-box costs, the necessary channel width, the total wire length, the runtime, the total net delay and the critical path delay are analyzed and evaluated.
 Finally, in Section V, the results of this work are summarized and a prospect to further work is given.